BEOKS/Jarvis/README.md

 # Jarvis

-Autonomous LLM Assistant is an AI-powered tool that leverages the capabilities of Large Language Models (LLMs) to understand user queries, provide relevant information, and execute system commands autonomously.
+Jarvis is a strategic AI agent.
-This assistant aims to enhance productivity by automating tasks and providing quick access to information through natural language interaction.
+Jarvis [generates the optimal strategy](./doc/strategy.md) to achieve requested tasks and executes [ability](./doc/ability.md) automatically to accomplish the goal.